Uttarakhand Chief Minister For Probe Into State Resorts Over Teen's Death

-Following the alleged killing of Ankita Bhandari, Uttarakhand Chief Minister Pushkar Singh Dhami on Friday gave instructions to District Magistrates to investigate all the resorts of the state.
+Following the alleged killing of a woman in Uttarakhand, Chief Minister Pushkar Singh Dhami on Friday gave instructions to District Magistrates to investigate all the resorts of the state.

 Along with this, the Chief Minister has also ordered to ensure that necessary action is taken against resorts that are operating illegally.